Gopher2016/Gopher2016.github.io/_posts/2019-04-22-example-content.md

 ![Distribution](https://github.com/Gopher2016/Gopher2016.github.io/blob/master/images/Correlation_Heatmap.png?raw=true)

 The results from this analysis can serve to inform public policy decisions that may ultimately influence GDP per capita at a national level.
-The ability to make better data-driven decisions based on new insights is a key component of data science and one that should not be limited to the data science industry.
+The ability to make better data-driven decisions based on new insights is a key component of data science and one that should not be limited to data scientists and analytics profesionals.